simme/simme.github.com/_posts/2012-04-10-bootstrapping-nodejs-with-async.md

 ## Going async

-The way I usually structure my app is with somekind of singleton object that acts as the common state for the app.
+The way I usually structure my app is with some kind of singleton object that acts as the common state for the app.
 This object holds a reference to the **Express** app, database clients etc. I'll exclude that boilerplate code here though and leave it for another article.

 Let's end the rambling and write some code shall we?